EDCD/EDDI/SpeechResponder/Variables.md

   - *aim_down_sight* - true if you are on foot and aiming through a scope.
   - *low_oxygen* - true if you are on foot and oxygen is running low.
   - *low_health* - true if you are on foot and health is running low.
+  - *oxygen* - a decimal value indicating your current oxygen level (when on foot).
+  - *health* - a decimal value indicating your current health level (when on foot).
   - *on_foot_temperature* - the environment temperature when on foot.
 May be one of "very cold", "cold", "temperate", "hot", or "very hot".
+  - *temperature* - a decimal value indicating the current surface temperature in Kelvin (when on foot)
+  - *gravity* - a decimal value indicating the surface gravity relative to 1G (when on foot).
+  - *selected_weapon* - the model of your current selected weapon (when on foot)
   - *destination_name* - the currently selected destination (including in-system destinations).
   - *destination_localized_name* - the localized name of the currently selected destination, if available.
   - *credit_balance* - the current credit balance of the commander, if available.
   - *breathable_atmosphere* - true if you are on foot in an area with a breathable atmosphere.
   - *telepresence_multicrew* - true if you are participating in telepresence multicrew.
   - *physical_multicrew* - true if you are participating in physical multicrew.
+  - *npc_crew_active* - true if at least one NPC crew member is assigned to active duty on your ship.

 ---
 ## Traffic